 Through the community planning process the high need for services for trauma exposed individuals was a priority.
 This project includes programs that address the impact of trauma for youth, TAY, and adults.

-The following tables in this section include data tables for the programs in this project area with the unduplicated served, demographics, implementation challenges, successes, lessons learned, and examples of impact in the communities they serve.
+The following tables in this section include data tables for the programs in this project area with the unduplicated served, demographics, successes, challenges and lessons learned.